Penetration TestFabian Gold6 min read

 Vulnerability AssessmentPenetration Test

-Identifying and documenting vulnerabilities using specialized scanner softwareIdentify, securely exploit and document vulnerabilities using automated tools and especially dingen manual testing
+Identifying and documenting vulnerabilities using specialized scanner softwareIdentify, securely exploit and document vulnerabilities using automated tools and especially manual testing

 Scaling based on the number of IP addresses/networksScale based on the criticality/functionality of the asset